 The friendship of a despot is ever a dangerous honour.
 It was an age rife with treachery, and men trsuted not even their nearest kin.

 Hideyoshi’s enemies had spread a rumour Rikiu would murder the warlord by poison during a tea-ceremony.
-This being 1591, “suspicion was sufficient ground for instant execution.”
-Apparently, one last wish was granted to the doomed individual, who would die by self-immolation.
+As it was in 1591, “suspicion was sufficient ground for instant execution.”
+After this, one last wish went the way of the unfortunate man.
+He chose to die by self-immolation.

 Rikiu held an exquisite tea-ceremony and invited his closest disciples.
 Of his tea bowl, he insisted on keeping it, apparently saying: “Never again shall this cup, polluted by the lips of misfortune, be used by man.”
 He then broke this cup into fragments, ending the ceremony.